 Moving Free® with Mirabai

-Mirabai Holland M.F.A. legendary fitness pioneer is one of the leading authorities in the Health & Fitness industry, and public health advocate who specializes in preventive and rehabilitative exercise for people.
-Her Moving Free® approach to exercise is designed to provide a movement experience so pleasant it doesn’t feel like work.
+**Mirabai Holland M.F.A. legendary fitness pioneer is one of the leading authorities in the health and fitness industry, and public health activist who specializes in preventive and rehabilitative exercise for people.
+Her Moving Free® approach to exercise is designed to provide a movement experience so pleasant it doesn’t feel like work. www.mirabaiholland.com